DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 [5.2](#5.2) Manage identification and authentication of people, devices, and services (OSG-9 Chpt 13)
-- **Identification**: the process of a subject claiming, or professing an identity
+- **Identification**: the process of a subject claiming, or professing an identity.
 - **Authentication**: verifies the subject’s identity by comparing one or more factors against a database of valid identities, such as user accounts
     - a core principle with authentication is that all subjects must have unique identities
     - identification and authentication occur together as a single two-step process
     - users identify themselves with usernames and authenticate (or prove their identity) with passwords. ✏️NIST SP 800-­63B recommends users only be required to change their password if their current password is compromised.
 They do not recommend that users be required to change their password regularly at any interval.
+    - Password complexity is driven by length, and a longer password will be more effective against brute-force attacks than a shorter password.
+Each character of additional length increases the difficulty by the size of the potential character set (for example, a single lowercase character makes the passwords 26 times more difficult to crack.
-    - Note: The practice of 🔥salting passwords (Salted hashes are stored and compared to passwords after they are salted and hashed) was specifically introduced to thwart rainbow table attacks, but it also thwarts the effectiveness of offline dictionary and brute-­force attacks.
+    - Note: The practice of 🔥salting passwords (Salted hashes are stored and compared to passwords after they are salted and hashed) was specifically introduced to thwart rainbow table attacks, but it also thwarts the effectiveness of offline dictionary and brute-­force attacks. 📝Rainbow tables are databases of pre-hashed passwords paired with high-speed lookup functions.
+Since they can quickly compare known hashes against those in a file, using rainbow tables is the fastest way to quickly determine passwords from hashes.
-- **Authorization**: Authorization provides a user with capabilities or rights.
+- **Authorization**: Authorization verifies the identity of a subject by checking a factor like a password.
+Authorization provides a user with capabilities or rights.
 - 5.2.1 Identiy management (IdM) implementation
     - Identity and access management is a collection of processes and techologies that are used to control access to critical assets; it's purpose is the management of access to information, systems, devices, and facilities
     - Identity Management (IdM) implementation techniques generally fall into two categories: